 The modern information landscape is flooded with content that may be linguistically fluent but factually misleading, ranging from political rumors to health misinformation \citep{aimeur2023fakenews,spampatti2024psychological,saha-srihari-2024-integrating}.
 While large language models (LLMs) such as GPT‑4o show advanced capabilities on many reasoning benchmarks \citep{madaan2023selfrefine,liang-etal-2024-encouraging}, their reliability in evaluating the factuality of real-world news remains limited \citep{gou2024critic,ma-etal-2024-fake}.
 When exposed to misleading narratives, LLMs often “take the text at face value,” leading to overconfident yet inaccurate judgments \citep{He2023}.
 Such challenges can be attributed to their reliance on surface-level linguistic patterns rather than deep contextual understanding, leading to not only misinformation detection failures but also potential amplification \citep{pan-etal-2023-risk,10.1145/3626772.3661377}.

 To overcome the constraints, researchers have introduced multi‑step reasoning and multi‑agent strategies, including Chain‑of‑Thought (CoT) \citep{Weicot}, Self‑Reflection \citep{madaan2023selfrefine,ShinnReflexion}, and Multi‑Agent Debate (MAD) \citep{Du2024,liang-etal-2024-encouraging,li-etal-2024-improving-multi,amayuelas-etal-2024-multiagent}.
-While these methods have shown efficacy in mitigating hallucinations and enhancing response quality, their evaluations are often restricted to controlled settings with limited contextual diversity, failing to capture the complexity of real-world misinformation \citep{DengAgents2025}.
-Moreover, existing MAD frameworks lack the structured process of real-world fact-checking, where claims are systematically examined through evidence collection, counterargument analysis, and multi-dimensional evaluation conducted by domain experts \citep{slonim2021autonomous, masterman2024}.
-Current MAD frameworks capture only fragmented components of the process, relying on general agents and neglecting the differentiation of distinct debate stages, resulting in simplified binary judegments.
+While these methods have shown efficacy in mitigating hallucinations and enhancing reasoning ability, their evaluations are often restricted to controlled settings with limited contextual diversity, failing to capture the complexity of real-world misinformation \citep{DengAgents2025}.
+Moreover, existing MAD frameworks lack the structured process of fact-checking, where claims are systematically examined through evidence collection, counterargument analysis, and multi-dimensional evaluation conducted by domain experts \citep{slonim2021autonomous, masterman2024}.
+Current MAD frameworks focus on fragmented elements, employ generic agents, and neglect distinct debate stages, resulting in simplified binary judegments.

-In this study, we propose Debate-to-Detect (D2D), an extension of MAD that simulates realistic debate with a set of domain-specific LLM agents.
-Given an input text, D2D first (i) identifies its topical domain, (ii) assigns each agent a concise domain profile, and (iii) conducts a five-stage debate, including opening statement, rebuttal, free debate, closing statement, and judgement.
-The judging panel assesses the debate along five independent dimensions, culminating in an authenticity score that reflects both the truthfulness of the claim and the quality of the process.
-By reformulating misinformation detection as an adversarial debate, our framework enhances the interpretability and better aligns with fact-checking practices.
+Inspired by the idea that “truth becomes clearer through debate,” we propose Debate-to-Detect (D2D), a novel MAD framework that simulates the fact-checking process through structured adversarial debates with LLM agents.
+Given an input text, D2D (i) identifies its topical domain, (ii) assigns each agent a concise domain profile, and (iii) orchestrates a five-stage debate comprising opening statements, rebuttals, free debate, closing statements, and judgment.
+A judging panel then evaluates the debate across five independent dimensions, producing an authenticity score that reflects both the truthfulness of the claim and the quality of the reasoning process.
+By reformulating misinformation detection as debate, D2D achieves higher accuracy while enhancing interpretability, aligning with real-world fact-checking practices.

 Our contributions are summarized as follows: